kirakirakira/hardware-circuitpython/Slides.md

 ## 6. Hardware - Microcontrollers

-Microcontrollers have 3 main pieces:
+What are microcontrollers?
+They have 3 main pieces:
 1. Instructions - what the microcontroller is capable of doing
-2. Registers - which are fast storage locations in memory that the microcontroller has that the instructions can use
+2. Registers - which are fast storage locations in memory that the microcontroller has access to that the instructions can use
-3. Other memory - which can be used to store your code and data, but they are slower for the microcontroller to access than it is to access the registers
+3. Other memory - which can be used to store your code and data, but they are usually slower for the microcontroller to access than it is for it to access the registers

 ## 7. Hardware - Peripherals